How Do We Best Support Viable, Sustainable, Effective Camp Ministry?

 March – April 2019

-At locations throughout the Presbytery, town-hall-style conversations take place to ask and answer questions and receive feedback on the recommendation to incorporate.
+Town-hall-style conversations at locations around the Presbytery to ask and answer questions and receive feedback on the recommendation to incorporate.
+Starting at 7pm on the following dates:

 Presbytery votes on the recommendation to incorporate.